CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/DevLog.md

 - Windows 95 as aesthethic ref
 - Have a specific num of divs on the page, then start lowering the old divs in opacity
 - Create hidden messages in code and console

+# More Research

+I looked into different thoeries in technological determinism and got a new understanding of it.
+For the Proof of Concept presentation, I shared my research rather than an update on my web exp.

+**Thesis Question reprised again**

+*How can the convergence of technological determinism, digital sociology, and individual agency be used to create an immersive web experience that actively anticipates and responds to user actions, fostering a deeper understanding of the complex relationship between people and digital technologies?*

+I shared three articles that I found interesting and shared my game insparation that helped me get a vague idea of what I wanted to do, But I decided to look at it properly as a reference.
+I already spoke about The Beginners Guide earlier but now I explained it to my class.

+Another thing that I wanted to make claer to myself is that I really want to focus on determinism, not just technological dterminism, and how I wanted the website itself to be an entity.
+The things I decided would be the significance of my thesis are as follows:

+- **Innovative Technological Exploration**: This project investigates the relationship between technological determinism, digital sociology, and human agency.
+It enhances interactive digital experiences by exploring this convergence, opening up options for user involvement and storytelling.
+- **Critical Societal Reflection**: This project serves as a means of initiating important societal discussions.
+It challenges conventional assumptions by questioning the boundaries between technology, free will, and human agency, allowing greater understanding and shifting perceptions of the digital influence in our lives.
+- **Educational and Creative Fusion**: It serves as an educational model, translating complex theories into interactive experiences.
+Simultaneously, it represents a creative fusion of technology, art, and philosophy, empowering users and prompting critical reflection.